davidbarone/didact/README.md

 1. Conversion to TypeScript and split into multiple files for improved readability.
 2. Inclusion of tests

+The code has been split into a number of TypeScript modules allowing for better understanding of the library.
+The build process compiles to regular .js files.
+These files are placed in the /dist folder.

+Note that the **compile** script should be used instead of the **build** script.

 This is also being used as a training project for the following:
 1. Test publishing packages to npm
 2. Creating a full reference application for npm packages, including: